 HP To Spray For Mosquitoes

-The town of Highland Park Parks Department will conduct ground spraying measures on the west side of town after mosquito samples in traps on the east and west sides of town were found to be above the treatable threshold as established by the Town’s Mosquito Control Policy.
+The town of Highland Park will conduct ground spraying measures town wide after the presence of West Nile Virus was identified from a trap on the west side of town and the mosquito samples in traps on the east side of town were found to be above the treatable threshold as established by the Town’s Mosquito Control Policy.

-Weather permitting, mosquito ground spraying will begin at 10:00 p.m.
-Friday and conclude by 5 a.m. town-wide.
+The mosquito ground spraying schedule, weather permitting, will begin at 10 p.m. and conclude by 5 a.m.
+Sept.
+17, town wide, Sept.
+18 on the west side of town only, and September 19, west side of town only.

-Ground spraying measures will include the public rights-of-way and the Town’s tennis courts.
-In the event of rain or wind speeds above 10 m.p.h. will not permit the mosquito ground spraying.
-Highland Park residents are asked to remain inside and protect pets during the time the sprayers are in the area.
+Ground spraying measures will include the public rights-of-way and the town’s tennis courts.
+Rain or wind speeds above 10 m.p.h. will not permit the mosquito ground spraying.
+Highland Park residents should remain inside and protect pets during the time the sprayers are in your area.
 Any pet water dishes left outside should be cleaned after spraying.